danchanka/docusaurustest/docs/Instruction=_.md

 **Description**

-The **=&gt; ** instruction creates a consequence.
+The **=> ** instruction creates a consequence.
 This operator ** ** can declare its own local parameters when specifying the property of the consequence premise.
 These parameters can then be used in the expression of the consequence.

 When creating a consequence a [constraint](Constraints.md) will be created, which is pretty similar to the following instruction